sovity/dataspace-portal/README.md

 ## About The Project

-The **Authority Portal** is an open-source Software as a Service (SaaS) solution designed to streamline the management of your Dataspace.
+The **Data Space Portal** is an open-source Software as a Service (SaaS) solution designed to streamline the management of your Dataspace.
 This innovative tool serves as a comprehensive Dataspace Administration Tool, offering a platform where you can seamlessly invite organizations and their users to participate in your Dataspace.

-The Authority Portal is not just about managing participants.
+The Data Space Portal is not just about managing participants.
 It also provides multiple avenues to add or acquire connectors and service partners.
 These partners can offer their own Connector-as-a-Service (CaaS), extending the functionality and versatility of your Dataspace.

-As a Dataspace administration tool, the Authority Portal necessitates technical connections with other dataspace components, including the CaaS component.
+As a Dataspace administration tool, the Data Space Portal necessitates technical connections with other dataspace components, including the CaaS component.
 This integration ensures a smooth and efficient operation, enhancing the overall user experience.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>